-- Renegotiation was signed on 4 February 2020, pending the ratification and exchange of ratification documents.
-The royalty rates are reduced from 15% to 10% on payments for the use of, or the right to use, any copyright of literary, artistic or scientific work including cinematograph films, or films or tapes used for radio or television broadcasting, any patent, trademark, design or model, plan, secret formula or process; or 8% on payments for the use of, or the right to use, industrial, commercial or scientific equipment, or for information concerning industrial, commercial or scientific experience.
-The BPT tax rate is reduced from 15% to 10%.
+- Renewed treaty was signed on 4 February 2020, ratified on 11 May 2021, and pending the exchange of ratification documents.
+The royalty rates are reduced from 15% to 10% on payments for the use of, or the right to use, any copyright of literary, artistic, or scientific work, including cinematography films and films or tapes used for radio or television broadcasting, any patent, trademark, design or model, plan, secret formula or process; or 8% on payments for the use of, or the right to use, industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience.
+The BPT rate is reduced from 15% to 10%.

 The issue of beneficial ownership has come under tax office scrutiny.
 For treaty WHT rates to apply to passive income such as interests, dividends, and royalties, the recipient of such income must be the beneficial owner.
 The recipient must also provide a Certificate of Domicile (CoD) in the form required by the ITO and certified by their home country tax authority that the recipient is a tax resident of that country.
 The CoD in the form prepared by the other country’s tax authority may only be used in limited circumstances.
 Further, the CoD form also requires a number of declarations to be made by the recipient that acknowledges that the use of the treaty jurisdiction was not merely for obtaining the benefit of the treaty.
 These declarations place onerous obligations on both the Indonesian payer and the recipient entity.
 Without a certified CoD, a WHT at a rate of 20% will apply.
 These aspects need to be considered when paying income of this nature.